Guided gender-affirming surgery in Thailand

 Everything you need to know before your procedure

-MEDICALLY REVIEWED
+REVIEWED BY

-Last reviewed: February 24, 2026
+Last reviewed: March 25, 2026

 Medical disclaimer: Content on this site is provided for informational purposes and should not be treated as medical advice.
 Outcomes, timelines, and eligibility differ from person to person.
 Speak with an experienced gender-affirming surgeon before proceeding with any procedure.